knot126/Katten/plus/README.md

   - [ ] Query session status for device and game combonation
   - [ ] Update device token
   - [ ] Password reset
-  - [ ] OAuth 1.0 support
-    - Note: Currently there is a hack that just uses the session token instead of an oauth token.
   - [ ] ...
 - [ ] Friends and enimies
   - [ ] Find users